kalgynirae/recipes/almond_salad_dressing.md

 # Acquire

-*   1/3 cup powdered almonds
+*   1/4 cup powdered almonds
-*   1/3 cup nutritional yeast
+*   1/4 cup nutritional yeast
-*   1/16 tsp asafoetida powder
+*   1/12 tsp asafoetida powder
 *   1/4 tsp salt
-*   1/3 cup sunflower or safflower oil
+*   1/4 cup sunflower or safflower oil
-*   1/2 cup water
+*   1/4 cup water (plus a bit more to get the right thickness)
-*   1 tsp Bragg liquid aminos (alternatively: soy sauce)
+*   1+1/4 tsp Bragg liquid aminos (alternatively: soy sauce)

 Yields roughly 1 cup.

 # Prepare

-1. Put the ingredients into a blender, and blend for 30 seconds.
+1. Put the dry ingredients into a blender and pulse a few times.
+2. Add the liquids and blend for 30 seconds.
+3. Taste and observe the thickness.
+If it's too thick, add a small amount of extra water and blend briefly.
+Repeat if necessary.
+(Remember that it will thicken with refrigeration.)
 2. Refrigerate.
-(Note: the dressing will thicken with refrigeration.)